Invite friends and family to read the obituary and add memories.

 Richard “Dick” John Smith passed away peacefully on January 14, 2026, at home in Easton, Maryland, surrounded by family.
 Dick was born November 5, 1942, in Erie County, Pennsylvania, to John Henry and Gladys Otteni Smith.
 He earned degrees from Gannon and Johns Hopkins universities.
 After college, Dick accepted a job at the Department of Defense, where over the next 30+ years he built a successful career and forged lasting friendships.

-Dick is survived by wife Katherine Johnson; daughter Rebecca Smith Hurd (Pablo Ramirez);daughter Julia K. Smith and grandson Eliot Hunter-Watts; step-daughter Ashleigh Creveling (Jimme Pilkerton); brother-in-law Jerry Johnson and family; sister-in-law Ellen Jones (Tom) and their extended family; and Majik the Cat.
+Dick is survived by his wife Katherine Johnson; daughter Rebecca Smith Hurd (Pablo Ramirez); daughter Julia K. Smith; grandson Eliot Hunter-Watts; step-daughter Ashleigh Creveling (Jimme Pilkerton); brother-in-law Jerry Johnson and family; sister-in-law Ellen Jones (Tom) and their extended family; and Majik the cat.

-A celebration of Dick’s life will take place Saturday, March 21, 2 PM, at Third Haven Friends Meeting House in Easton, Maryland.
-In lieu of flowers, donations in his memory may be made to Habitat for Humanity Choptank (habitatchoptank.org), Third Haven Friends Meeting (www.thirdhaven.org), and Talbot Hospice (www.talbothospice.org)
+A celebration of Dick’s life will take place Saturday, March 21, at 2:00 PM at Third Haven Friends Meeting House in Easton, Maryland.
+In lieu of flowers, donations in his memory may be made to Habitat for Humanity Choptank (habitatchoptank.org), Third Haven Friends Meeting (thirdhaven.org), and Talbot Hospice (talbothospice.org).

 This site is protected by reCAPTCHA and the